nextcloud/documentation/admin_manual/configuration_user/user_provisioning_api.rst

 * 101 - invalid input data
 * 102 - username already exists
 * 103 - unknown error occurred whilst adding the user
+* 104 - group does not exist
+* 105 - insufficient privileges for group
+* 106 - no group specified (required for subadmins)
+* 107 - all errors that contain a hint - for example "Password is among the 1,000,000 most common ones.
+Please make it unique." (this code was added in 12.0.6 & 13.0.1)

 Example
 ^^^^^^^